Yurman/University/readme.md

 2. Use sql script `test_university_db_Init.sql` from `src\test\resources` to create schema and user for integration tests.
 3. Execute `mvn package` command.
 While executing, Flyway migrations will be performed.
 4. Use `insert_university_data.sql` to insert data into the database.
-5. Run application on your local server.
+5. To run application on your local server you need to configure data source.
+Please, follow the instruction for PostgreSQL: [JNDI Datasource How-To](https://tomcat.apache.org/tomcat-8.5-doc/jndi-datasource-examples-howto.html)

 ## Built With
 Maven